Tonya Harding: Personal life

 Harding is the only child of Albert Gordon Harding and LaVona Golden, who had been married three times before and had four other children.
 The two divorced in 1987.
 Harding had a tumultuous relationship with her mother, alleging both physical and emotional abuse.
-She cites one occasion where her mother threw a knife at her, leaving a permanent scar on her arm.
+She cites one occasion where her mother threw a knife at her.
+LaVona responded that such an incident never occurred, and said her daughter has a history of dishonesty.

 Harding began a relationship with 17-year-old Jeff Gillooly in September 1986 when she was 15.
 They moved into a home together in 1988 when he worked in distribution at the Oregon Liquor Control Commission.
 They married on March 18, 1990, when she was 19 and he was 22.
 In January 1992, Harding told Terry Richard of The Oregonian, "Jeff always put food on the table and a roof over my head.
 He paid for my skating for a couple of years.
 If it hadn't been for him during that time, I wouldn't have been skating."
 They divorced on August 28, 1993.
 During the autumn of 1993, Gillooly was working part-time managing Harding's career and taking real estate classes.
-Harding and Gillooly had been continuing to see each other since early October 1993 and were sharing a rented chalet in Beavercreek, Oregon until January 18, 1994.
+Harding and Gillooly had been continuing to see each other since early October 1993, and were sharing a rented chalet in Beavercreek, Oregon until January 18, 1994.

 Harding married Michael Smith in 1995; they divorced in 1996.
 On October 29, 1996, Harding received media attention after using mouth-to-mouth resuscitation to help revive an 81-year-old woman who collapsed at a bar in Portland while playing video poker.

-On February 22, 2000, Harding attacked her then-boyfriend Darren Silver, repeatedly punching him in the face and throwing a hubcap at his head.
+On February 22, 2000, Harding attacked her then-boyfriend, Darren Silver, repeatedly punching him in the face and throwing a hubcap at his head.
 The attack left Silver with a bloodied face and Harding was arrested.
-She initially pleaded not guilty to misdemeanor charges, but in a May trial in Clark County District Court admitted to attacking Silver and was sentenced to three days in jail, 10 days of community service and a suspended jail sentence of 167 days.
+She initially pleaded not guilty to misdemeanor charges; but in a May trial in Clark County District Court, Harding admitted to attacking Silver, and was sentenced to three days in jail, 10 days of community service, and a suspended jail sentence of 167 days.

 She married 42-year-old Joseph Price on June 23, 2010, when she was 39 years old.
 She gave birth to a son named Gordon on February 19, 2011.

-Harding stated on The Ellen DeGeneres Show on February 26, 2018, that she is still active in skating and practices three times a week.
+On February 26, 2018, Harding stated on The Ellen DeGeneres Show that she is still active in skating and practices three times a week.
 She performed several jumps and spins on the show.
-She trains with her former coach Dody Teachman.
+She trains with her former coach, Dody Teachman.